tjworks/tapdata-docs-en/docs/user-guide/data-pipeline/data-development/process-node.md

    :::tip

-   If you want Tapdata Cloud to automatically create a table structure, you can create an empty table named **student_merge** in the target database in advance (the table structure is unlimited).
+   If you want Tapdata to automatically create a table structure, you can create an empty table named **student_merge** in the target database in advance (the table structure is unlimited).
 Then, in the **advanced settings**, select **Existing data processing** as **Clear the original table structure and data on the target side**.

    :::